 This is a compilation of some records from the different sections of the Philippine Archives Collection (Invasion and Surrender, Civilian Employees, POWs/Civilian Internees, Japanese Occupation, Guerrillas, United States Armed Forces in the Far East, Liberation/Post-War Era, Recovered Personnel Division, Claims).

-The second phase of the project will be digitization of remaining records from other sections of the Philippine Archives Collection (Invasion and Surrender, Civilian Employees, POWs/Civilian Internees, Japanese Occupation, Guerrillas, United States Armed Forces in the Far East, Liberation/Post-War Era, Recovered Personnel Division, Claims).
+These are records from the sections: Invasion and Surrender, Civilian Employees, POWSs/Civilian Internees, Japanese Occupation, Guerrillas, United States Armed Forces in the East, Liberation/Post-War Era, and Recovered Personnel Division Claims.

 The Philippine Archives Collection is a group of records that constitutes an invaluable source of information on the Pacific war, particularly concerning the treatment of prisoners of war (POWs); military operations in the Philippines, 1941-1942; guerrilla warfare in the Philippines; and conditions in the Philippines under Japanese occupation.
 These records showed the shortage paper on the Philippines from 1941-1945.
 They are on brown paper bags, on the back of letters, sales receipts, court documents, school forms, ledger book papers, milk can labels and similar items.
 Some of the records retrieved in 1945, show the effect of being buried to prevent capture during the war.